testcontainers/workshop/steps/step4.md

 If we split the magical JDBC url, we get:
 - `jdbc:tc:` - this part says that we should use Testcontainers as JDBC provider
-- `postgresql:10-alpine://` - we use postgresql database, and we select PostgreSQL 10 from Docker Hub as the image
+- `postgresql:10-alpine://` - we use a PostgreSQL database, and we select PostgreSQL 10 from the Docker Hub as the image
 - `testcontainers/workshop` - the host name (can be anything) is `testcontainers` and the database name is `workshop`.
-You choose.
+Your choice!

 Add the following properties and run the test again.
 Fixed?
 Good!